Skip to content

 Identify the IAM user or role for the cluster creator

-Identify the IAM entity for the cluster creator that has primary access to configure your Amazon EKS cluster.
-To identify the cluster creator, search for the CreateCluster API call in AWS CloudTrail, and then check the userIdentity section of the API call.
+To identify the IAM entity for the cluster creator that has primary access to configure your Amazon EKS cluster, complete the following steps:

-Use aws-auth ConfigMap to grant cluster access when the cluster_creator is an IAM user
+Use aws-auth ConfigMap to grant cluster access when the cluster creator is an IAM user

 Complete the following steps:

-Install kubectl on your local host machine.
+1. Install kubectl on your local host machine.
 Or, if you have a dedicated Amazon Elastic Compute Cloud (Amazon EC2) instance with a kubectl package installed, use SSH to connect to the instance.

 aws configure